tamucc-comp-bio/classroom_repo_2024/lectures/lecture06new.md

 <details><summary>R Working Directories</summary>
 <p>

-*Never has specifying the present working directory been more critical than in R Studio.*  This is one achilles heels of R Studio where the linux terminal is actually more convenient and intuitive.
+*Never has specifying the present working directory been more critical than in R Studio.*  This is one of the achilles heels of R Studio, and the linux terminal is actually more convenient and intuitive.

 *_You will need to be vigilent in setting your present working directory each time you open `R Studio` and every time you switch between scripts that are found in different directories._*